Keith-S-Thompson/how-to-c-response/README.md

 > function, you save the users of your function from having to think
 > about abstractions inside your own library.*

-A small quibble: There's no cast in matt's function.
+A small quibble: There's no cast in Matt's function.
 There's an implicit conversion from `void*` to `uint8_t*`.

 > *Some readers have pointed out alignment problems with this example.*